Love the taste of a BBQ dinner? You can have it in just minutes if you plan right and follow these simple BBQ ideas and grilling tips.

 9. Remember that you can bake on the grill!

 True story.
+One of my husband’s best ever BBQ ideas was to grill our pizza!
 There are many things to bake on your grill, but pizza tops the list.
-Grilled pizza takes about all of five minutes to cook, making it a great meal to prepare al fresco.
+Grilled pizza takes all of five minutes to cook, making it a great meal to prepare al fresco.

 You can even cook a take and bake or frozen pizza on the grill if you don’t want to make it all from scratch!

 Homemade marinades and spice rubs are super easy to prepare and they add quick flavor to your favorite proteins.
 These are BBQ ideas to write home about!